corlaez/SongTunes/README.md

 What it needs:
 - Avoid another http request upon changing the view format (tracks vs raw).
 - Refactor main activity, organize the Observers.
 - Use Dagger in a more modular way.
-(Network module, MainActivityModule?).
+(Network module, MainActivity module?).
 - Add Local Cache (I would go with PaperDB).
 - Tests (:s).
 - Changing the play icon to a pause icon when playing, revert it back when the song stops playing.

+Thanks to:
+@pablojohnson88.
+His speech at DevFest introduced me to ReactiveX and concepts and tools for a better architecture.
+@mgouline.
+This proyect is based on his dagger2-demo (android-samples).